jananadiw/spinespy/README.md

 3. **YOLO26s** checks for phones in the frame with improved small-object detection
 4. Camera closes immediately after analysis
 5. Menubar icon updates: 🦸 (good) or 🧟 (bad posture)
-6. After 5 consecutive bad snapshots → plays a random posture reminder clip if sound clips are enabled
+6. After 5 consecutive bad snapshots → shows a notification and plays a random reminder clip if sound clips are enabled

 ## Configuration